 - Cite the Center for Public Integrity as the original source.
 At the beginning of the story, include a byline credit and a line that reads, “This article was originally published by the Center for Public Integrity, a nonprofit investigative news organization based in Washington, D.C.”
-A hyperlink for “article” must link to the original URL of the story.
 The link for “Center for Public Integrity” must link to our homepage.

 - Do not change the original language on our stories, except to reflect references to time, location or editorial style.
 If you publish our story online, include all of the story’s links, including links to our newsletters and any other Public Integrity calls-to-action.